w4rpnine/10x-knowtes-backend/README.md

 10x-knowtes is a web application that solves the problem of dispersed information across multiple notes by providing intelligent organization and AI-powered summaries.
 The application enables users to:

-- Create and organize notes in a hierarchical structure without nesting level limitations
+- Create and organize notes in a hierarchical structure
-- Generate automatic summaries of topics using artificial intelligence
+- Generate automatic summaries of topics using artificial intelligenceś
-- Create cross-references between related notes
 - Navigate through a clear and intuitive interface

 The application supports students, professionals, researchers, and hobbyists in effectively managing their notes from any field, making it easier to absorb knowledge and prepare for exams or certifications.